raphaelfjesus/i18n-node/README.md

   // It indicates how locale is obtained from the user request, giving priority to the reported order.
   localeFrom: 'query header',

-  // Current locale, typically set automatically from the user's preferences logged in the application or from HTTP requests.
+  // Current locale, typically set automatically from the user's preferences logged in the application or from HTTP requests. (internal use)
   locale: undefined,

-  // Stores the parts of loaded translations when the option urlTemplate is set to use the pattern {part}.
+  // Stores the parts of loaded translations when the option urlTemplate is set to use the pattern {part}. (internal use)
   parts: new Map(),

   // NNicknames to leave a better semantics in the code when translations keys are based on namespaces, e.g. i18n.error('required') or i18n.get('error.required').
   aliases: { error: 'error', warn: 'warn', success: 'success', info: 'info' },